webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 ### browserstackLocal
 Set this to true to enable routing connections from Browserstack cloud through your computer.
 You will also need to set `browserstack.local` to true in browser capabilities.

 Type: `Boolean`<br>
 Default: `false`

+### preferScenarioName
+Cucumber only.
+Set this to true to enable updating the session name to the Scenario name if only a single Scenario was ran.
+Useful when running in parallel with [wdio-cucumber-parallel-execution](https://github.com/SimitTomar/wdio-cucumber-parallel-execution).

+Type: `Boolean`<br>
+Default: `false`